emacsattic/augment/README.txt

 == Usage

+The +augment+ executable gathers metadata in the form of layers for a given file via a backend.
+Some backends gather data for a file other than the original one passed in.
+(The test backend will store data for the test if you pass in the implementation.)

+Example:

+$ augment test lib/foo.rb # will store metadata for test/test_foo.rb

+The various frontends have their own executables that provide access to the layer metadata once it's stored.
+The simplest frontend is +augment_color+ which outputs the layers via ANSI color codes to the
+shell:

+$ augment_color test/test_foo.rb

+Most other frontends are editor-specific.

 == Design

 Augment is designed to be generalized; if you want to collect different kinds of data you can just write a new backend.
-If you want to display the data in an unsupported editor, you can write a new frontend.
+If you want to display the data in an unsupported editor or output format, you can write a new frontend.

 === Backends